syncfusion-content/maui-docs/MAUI/Cards/Overview.md

 # MAUI Cards Overview

-The new Cards control allows you to create a dismissible card or a stack of cards where one card is visible at a time until you swipe to see the next card.
+The new Cards control empowers you to generate either a dismissible card or a stack of cards, with only one card being visible initially, requiring a swipe to reveal the subsequent card.

 ## Key features